 - People under 30

-- Individuals with conditions like thyroid disease, vitiligo, or type 1 diabetes
+- People with disorders such as thyroid disease, vitiligo or type 1 diabetes.

 Causes and Triggers